 In response to the recommendations contained in the Royal Commission into Institutional Responses to Child Sexual Abuse, the National Redress Scheme was created.

-Since 1 July 2018 survivors of child sexual abuse which occurred in Australian institutional settings, such as schools, Children's Homes, churches, sports clubs, hospitals and others, have had the ability to lodge applications to the Commonwealth National Redress Scheme for survivors of institutional child sexual abuse.
+Since 1 July 2018, survivors of child sexual abuse which occurred in Australian institutional settings, such as schools, Children's Homes, churches, sports clubs, hospitals and others, can lodge applications to the Commonwealth National Redress Scheme for survivors of institutional child sexual abuse.
 For a survivor to be eligible to participate in the scheme, they must:

 Other rules may apply to survivors who fall outside these categories, including survivors who are now incarcerated or where institutions have not agreed to join the scheme.
 Legal advice should be sought if there is any uncertainty as to eligibility.

 This scheme provides eligible applicants with up to $150 000, the opportunity to access counselling and other services, and the opportunity for a direct response from the relevant institution on request.
 If a person has already received an amount of compensation in relation to the abuse, it may impact upon the amount they are entitled to receive under the Scheme.

 Participating institutions have agreed to provide redress to eligible applicants.
 Institutions have until 2020 to join the Scheme, and institutions must agree to join the scheme in order for redress to be provided to those who experienced abuse in that particular institution.
 The National Redress Scheme Website provides a search function allowing for participating institutions to be searched.